 Figure 15-6 Typical update installation message

-Before installing a software update, have your Scan Module and USB cable available.
+If applicable, before installing a software update, have your Scan Module and USB cable available.
 The software update may include Scan Module firmware updates that need to be installed.

 To install a software update: